JohnRizkalla/PowerBI_Sales_Data_Analysis/README.md

 # Introduction
-  An analysis made on 50K of sales transactions, understanding the flow over 3 years & what drives the market.
+  An analysis made on 50K of sales transactions through 5 regions in Egypt, understanding the flow over 3 years & what drives the market.
+  For data source click her:

 # Data Sample